The Ultimate Guide to New York DWI Law

 DWI Blood Tests

 In New York State, the police are permitted to request that a motorist give blood to test for alcohol.
-If you have given blood after a DWI stop, hiring a lawyer who will challenge all NY DWI blood test results is the next step.
+If you have given blood after a DWI stop, hiring a lawyer who understands New York DWI law and will challenge all DWI blood test results is the next step.

 The following are typically some premises on which your lawyer will challenge DWI blood test results.